-Action 1 Project Initiation • Understanding and conceptualization of project area • Mobilization of team Action 2 Collection of existing A Preliminary Survey information • Reconnaissance survey was undertaken to get familiarized with the project area. • Preliminary investigation to figure out different government departments and sources which could provide various information and data related to the project area. В Assembling of Information and data

-Undertaken Household survey, Slum survey, and various traffic & transportation surveys to understand the need of the general public. heets.
-Action 3 Profile of the A T development area To cover description of land use detail, aerial distribution of forest & vegetation cover, land under agriculture use & settlement, waste land etc. B Preparation of Thematic map • Main focus was on Topography, physiography, drainage, road network, existing social amenities and demography.
+Major Actions Accomplished Action 1 Project Initiation Understanding and conceptualization of project areaMobilization of team Action 2 Collection of existing information A Preliminary Survey Reconnaissance survey was undertaken to get familiarized with the project area.
+Preliminary investigation to figure out different government departments and sources which could provide various information and data related to the project area. • B Assembling of Information and data Collection of existing information to cover demographic, socio-economic, landuse, cultural, infrastructure, industrial and tourism aspects.
+Data on geographical profile was also collected which included natural features, geomorphology, soil condition and climate. • C Primary Survey Undertaken Household survey, Slum survey, and various traffic & transportation surveys to understand the need of the general public. • D Procurement of cadastral maps & satellite imageries Up-to-date urban land use map using GIS technology on 1:2000 scale was generated on about 600 Revenue mouza sheets. • Action 3 Profile of the • A Preparation of Base map development area To cover description of land use detail, aerial distribution of forest & vegetation cover, land under agriculture use & settlement, waste land etc. • B Preparation of Thematic map • Main focus was on Topography, physiography, drainage, road network, existing social amenities and demography.
 Action 4 Analysis of the existing situation and conceptualizing the development plan Workshop to introduce CDP as conceived by project proponents was proposed.
-A cross-section of stakeholders / NGOs represented at the workshop to have overall visioning for the SDA area and to understand the need of the area in terms of physical and social infrastructure and land use.
-Analysis of socio-economic aspects Demographic pattern in terms of population growth, literacy rate, sex ratio and migration trend • Economic performance in terms of industries and agriculture sector • Occupational structure, WFPR Economic growth along the transport corridor • Urban Settlement pattern: twin city concept, single nucleus to multi-nuclei Analysis of Land use aspects Land use distribution in the urban center To determine direction & extent of spatial expansion of urban centers, ecological sensitive zones, framing of zoning regulations & development control regulations Analysis of infrastructural aspects Physical & social infrastructure gap was identified to mitigate the existing lacunae.
-Action 5 Development strategy • To formulate the plan incorporating the gaps and the need for the draft CDP of the area for integrated development.
+A cross-section of stakeholders / NGOs represented at the workshop to have overall visioning for the SDA area and to understand the need of the area in terms of physical and social infrastructure and land use. • A Analysis of socio-economic aspects • Demographic pattern in terms of population growth, literacy rate, sex ratio and migration trend Economic performance in terms of industries and agriculture sector Occupational structure, WFPR • Economic growth along the transport corridor • Urban Settlement pattern: twin city concept, single nucleus to multi-nuclei B Analysis of Land use aspects • Land use distribution in the urban center • To determine direction & extent of spatial expansion of urban centers, ecological sensitive zones, framing of zoning regulations & development control regulations • C Analysis of infrastructural aspects Physical & social infrastructure gap was identified to mitigate the existing lacunae.
+Development strategy for the draft CDP • To formulate the plan incorporating the gaps and the need of the area for integrated development.
 To identify the growth centers, this could act as generator of development in project area.
-Proposals were formulated to provide for adequate infrastructure in terms of proper connectivity and efficient public amenities.
-Action 6 Institutional set up, project finance and implementation strategy completed An appropriate institutional mechanism has been identified.
+Proposals were formulated to provide for adequate infrastructure in terms of proper connectivity and efficient public amenities. project finance and implementation strategy completed • The prop implementation been worke An appropriate institutional mechanism has been identified.
 The proposals of the CDP have been converted into implementable projects and the financial arrangements have been worked out for the successful implementation.
-The General Development Control Regulations for controlling and promoting the development worked out.
-Training will be imparted to the staff / officers of the SDA for working on GIS.
+The General Development Control Regulations for Training will be imparted to the staff / officers of the SDA for working on GIS.